andrei021/100-days-of-code/r1-log.md

 • Searched in Java API some functions by myself for the first time;

 • I feel like I'm improving myself and I know there is so much left to learn.
 That's pretty exciting :joystick:

+### Day 62
+• Completed 2 more challenges on CodeWars.